tkr-sh/HexGame-Pygame/README.md

 - [The algorithm for the Win](#the-algorithm-for-the-win)
 - [Other fonctionnalities](#other-fonctionnalities)

+## New
+In almost 1 year of Programmation, I learned a lot.
+I will soonly update my code and create an IA for Hex.

 ## Whats is Hex ?
 ### Historical point of view
 -----